 Please email firstname.lastname@example.org to discuss how Sheppard Pratt can create custom education solutions for continuing education events.

 Sheppard Pratt is accredited by The Accreditation Council for Continuing Medical Education (ACCME) to provide continuing medical education for physicians.

-Sheppard Pratt is an approved provider of continuing nursing education by Maryland Nurses Association.
-The Maryland Nurses Association is accredited as an approver of continuing nursing education by the American Nurses Credentialing Center’s Commission on Accreditation.
+Sheppard Pratt is approved as a provider of nursing continuing professional development by the Maryland Nurses Association, an accredited approver by the American Nurses Credentialing Center’s Commission on Accreditation.

 Sheppard Pratt is authorized by the State Board of Examiners of Psychologists as a sponsor of continuing education.

 State Board of Social Work Examiners of Maryland

 Sheppard Pratt is authorized by the Board of Social Work Examiners of Maryland to offer continuing education for Social Workers.

 Sheppard Pratt has been approved by NBCC as an Approved Continuing Education Provider, ACEP No. 5098.

 Behavior Analyst Certification Board